elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 iex> Graphics.plot(point_3d)
 {5, 6, nil}
 ```

+Pattern-matching is specially useful when matching over multiple keys at once and also when you want to match and assert on the values of a map.

 Another alternative is to use structs.
 By default, structs only support static access to its fields: